Converting 195 Degrees Fahrenheit to Celsius: A thorough look

 Q: Are there other temperature scales besides Fahrenheit and Celsius?

 A: Yes, the Kelvin scale is widely used in scientific contexts.
-It's an absolute temperature scale where 0 Kelvin represents absolute zero (-273.15°C).
+Consider this: it's an absolute temperature scale where 0 Kelvin represents absolute zero (-273.
+15°C).

 Q: What are some common mistakes to avoid when converting temperatures?